-Steve Seman is the lead faculty for the Undergraduate Certificate in Weather Forecasting program and an Assistant Teaching Professor in the Department of Meteorology and Atmospheric.
+Steve Seman is the lead faculty for the Undergraduate Certificate in Weather Forecasting program and an assistant teaching professor in the Department of Meteorology and Atmospheric Science.
 He has written forecasts for the New York Times and has regularly appeared as a forecaster on Weather World, which airs on WPSU television and the Pennsylvania Cable Network.
 He specializes in weather analysis and forecasting on the synoptic scale and mesoscale, as well as in instructional design and development of asynchronous online courses.
 He was the recipient of both the John A. Dutton Award in Atmospheric Dynamics and the Special Award for Teaching Support in Meteorology in 2003.

 Dr. Sim Aberson is a research meteorologist for the Hurricane Research Division of the National Oceanic and Atmospheric Administration (NOAA) in Miami, Florida.
 He participates in NOAA's Hurricane Field Program by flying into hurricanes to collect critical observations used in research and forecasting.
 Dr. Aberson has worked on numerous projects aimed at improving observational data from aircraft and satellites and better assimilating the data into computer models, with the overall goal of advancing the accuracy of tropical cyclone forecasting.
 He joined the certificate program faculty in 2013.